 Update 1/6: It’s time to get back to work.
-I’ll followup with team (ISC)² to see if this means what I think it means.
+I’ll follow up with the ISC2 team to see if this means what I think it means.

 Hello, I hope everyone had a nice holiday break.
 Does this automated message about having to wait the full six week time frame in addition to the time I have already waited?
 I passed the CISSP exam in September and am expecting to be certified any day now after the audit.
 If this is additional time, this means I should adjust my expectations to be mid-February.
 Please let me know.

 Coincidence?
 I think not.
 The CISSP endorsement process is now over.